-Gender Pay Gap
+Gender Pay Gap Report 2022

-What is the GPG?
+What is the Gender Pay Gap (GPG)?

 The GPG shows the difference in average pay between women and men, across an entire organisation regardless of their role.
 This is different to equal pay which requires women and men doing the same role to receive equal pay.

-All organisations of 250+ employees are legally required toreport their GPG each year.
-The GPG is calculated as at the snapshot date of the 5th April and by using 6 different measures:

-- Mean Gender Pay Gap: The difference between the mean (average) hourly rate of pay of males and that of females - Mean Bonus Pay Gap: The difference between the mean (average) bonus pay of males and that of females - Median Gender Pay Gap: The difference between the Median (middle value) hourly rate of pay of males and that of females - Median Bonus Pay Gap: The difference between the median (middle value) bonus pay of males to that of females

-- Bonus Proportions: The proportions of male and female who were paid bonuses - Quartile Pay Bands: The proportions of male and female employees in the lower, middle, upper middle and upper

-Quartile Pay Bands

-A positive measure indicates that women earn less.
+All organisations of 250+ employees are legally required to report their GPG each year.
+The GPG is calculated as at the snapshot date of the 5th April and by using 6 different measures: - Mean Gender Pay Gap: The difference between the mean (average) hourly rate of pay of males and that of females - Mean Bonus Pay Gap: The difference between the mean (average) bonus pay of males and that of females - Median Gender Pay Gap: The difference between the Median (middle value) hourly rate of pay of males and that of females - Median Bonus Pay Gap: The difference between the median (middle value) bonus pay of males to that of females - Bonus Proportions: The proportions of male and female who were paid bonuses - Quartile Pay Bands: The proportions of male and female employees in the lower, middle, upper middle and upper Quartile Pay Bands A positive measure indicates that women earn less.
 A negative measure indicates that men earn less.
 Every company will have a gender pay gap; it's how companies communicate how they aim to close that gap that is key.

-Vita Health's group GPG 2021 submission can be found on the following slide, followed by causes of the GPG and then onto our plans to reduce our GPG going forward.
+The Vita Health Group 2022 GPG submission can be found on the following slide, including the causes of the GPG and then our future plans to reduce our GPG

-Our GPG is not where we would like it to be, but with such ambitious growth via. contract win and acquisition, (where TUPE applies), we have quite the challenge on our hands to positively affect our gap.
-Doesn't mean we are trying though!
-The last slide details what we are doing.

-642 employees
+Even though our GPG has improved since last year, and it compares favourably to others, we are still not happy with it and want to improve it further.
+We are committed to doing everything we can to reduce the gap.
+Some of the measures we took last year have yielded improvements so we are on the right path, but we do know it is a difficult task in an environment of such large growth that includes TUPE and acquisitions.
+We're still up for the challenge though!
+1048 employees

 Mean Gender Pay Gap

+17.7%

-1.65% improvement from last year
+4.1% improvement from last year's figure of 21.8%

 Median Gender Pay Gap

+10.4%

+1.5% widening of the gap from last year

+Mean Bonus Pay Gap

+80%

+18.5% widening of the gap from last year

+Median Bonus Pay Gap

+45.4%

-2.4% widening of the gap from last year
+45.4% widening of the gap from last year

+Bonus proportions

+0.68%

+0.7% improvement from last year